Briforce/reactals/README.md

-# Wasm Reactals
+# Reactals

-Messing with React, Wasm, and Fractals
+Messing with React and Fractals